CatBackmanCasino/MS1-ericbackman-plantaway/README.md

 ![Landing Page](assets/images/readme-images/landing-image.png)

 ## Quote/Showcase
 This section is used to either showcase a new product or any other news regarding the company and its products.
 If there are nothing new to tell there will be a positive quote.
+It is animatet to fade in and out to illustrate it can change over time during the time spent on the site.

 ![Quote/showcase](assets/images/readme-images/quote%3Ashowcase.png)